C-bowman/inference-tools/docs/source/mcmc.rst

 This implementation automatically selects an appropriate time-step for the Hamiltonian dynamics simulation, but does not currently automatically select an appropriate number of time-steps to take.
 We would like to add this functionality in the future, for example by implementing the NUTS algorithm.

-Demonstrations of how to use the HamiltonianChain class can be found in ``/demos/HamiltonianChain_demo.py``

 .. autoclass:: inference.mcmc.HamiltonianChain
    :members: advance, run_for, mode, get_marginal, get_parameter, plot_diagnostics, matrix_plot